zazin/smart-relay/README.md

 The server can automatically create an ngrok tunnel to expose your local server to the internet.

+**Prerequisites:**
+- You must have the `ngrok` CLI tool installed on your system.
+You can download it from the [ngrok website](https://ngrok.com/download).
+- The `ngrok` command must be available in your system's PATH.

 1. Enable ngrok in the configuration file at `~/.smart-relay/config.json`:
    ```json
    {